Amazon debuts Alexa for kids to help avoid those awkward moments

 With data privacy still in the headlines, Amazon stressed that the new Echo Dot Kids Edition is equipped with security and safety considerations, and third-party app developers are never given access to a child’s data or information.

-“Consumer trust is of utmost importance to us," said Tony Reid, Vice President of Alexa Customer Experience.
+“Consumer trust is of utmost importance to us," said Toni Reid, Vice President of Alexa Customer Experience.
 "We take privacy and security very seriously."

 Developers who work on the FreeTime content subscription service are "prohibited from collecting personal information" and Reid told NBC News that Amazon does not "share any information, we don’t share audio recordings or any identifiable personal information to those developers,” said Reid.